 An escalation clause is a somewhat uncommon home buyer offer strategy in NYC in which a buyer automatically increases her or his offer amount when a competing bid is received, up to a preset maximum offer.

 A buyer may consider using an escalation clause when he or she is bidding on a desirable property but does not want to engage in the typical back-and-forth negotiation which may happen in such a scenario.

 A buyer who submits an offer with an escalation clause will typically start at a lower number, say $850k, and automatically increase his or her offer by $5k above any competing offer up to a maximum offer, such as $900k.
 An escalation clause is most commonly used in a highly competitive situation such as a bidding war or a best and final offer process.

 Let’s say another buyer submits an offer of $855k.
-In this scenario, the escalation clause would automatically increase the original buyer’s offer to $5k above $855k, which is $860k.
+In this scenario, the escalation clause will automatically increase the original buyer’s offer to $5k above $855k, which is $860k.
 Assuming there are no more offers and the second bidder does not increase his or her offer, the original bidder with the escalation clause will purchase the apartment for $860k.

-Because the escalation clause is capped at $900k, this means that the original buyer’s offer would not automatically go higher than $900k.
+Because the escalation clause is capped at $900k, this means that the original buyer’s offer will not automatically go higher than $900k.

 An easy way to think about an escalation clause as a buyer is to know that regardless of what other offers come in, you’ll always have the highest offer price as long as the other offers received are at or below your escalation cap.